laymonage/slides-student-maintainer/slides.md

 This is a screenshot of Django's usage statistics on GitHub.

 I don't know what happened here when I took it, but this was not edited.
 I think there must've been a bug on GitHub because that's a _lot_ of cats.

+Unless, maybe, some of us are cats.
 Do we have any cats in the room?

 Anyway.
 One of the reasons why my uni teaches Django is because it's widely used in the industry.
 If nobody used Django – I wouldn't be here today.